Oslandia/osm-data-classification/README.md

    check the `blocksize` and `num_workers` arguments of the `dd.read_csv` and `dask.config.set` functions respectively and adjust them.

-5. The `all-editors-by-user.csv` file contains a lot of multiple lines by user according to different editors and its several versions.
+5. The `all-editors-by-user.csv` file contains information about the user favorite editors (and their associated versions).
 You can transform these data to another CSV where you have one column by editor (without the version).

    ```
    > python path/to/osmdq/extract_user_editor.csv all-editors-by-user.csv editors-count-by-user.csv